vipulvkp/beecash/README.md

 Once the above puma server is started, Check out the REST api documentation at http://localhost:3000/api-docs

-I have also exposed graphql api (only query) to get a user its contacts and its transactions(pagination supported).
+I have also exposed GRAPHQL API (only query) to get a user its contacts and its transactions(pagination supported).
 Do check out the graphql signature of
 "user" query in a graphql Client.
 I have been using Altair graphql Client which is pretty easy to use and play around.
-This rails app does not have graphiql as I created the rails app in only --api Mode.
+This rails app does not have graphiql(local graphql playground supported by graphql gem) as I created the rails app in only --api Mode.

 Below is the graphql query: